agb32/cosmadoc/docs/source/environmental.md

 We are taking some steps, within our control, to help mitigate this.
 You will find some of this information here.

 - Quarterly energy reporting to users and project PIs: an email every quarter providing information about energy consumption by each user's jobs.
+- Low Power Utilisation Efficiency (PUE) data centre (<1.2) using free-air cooling most of the year
 - Partaking in UKRI Net Zero panels and discussions.
   - [UKRI Net Zero Digital Research Infrastructure Scoping Project](https://net-zero-dri.ceda.ac.uk/overview/)
   - HPCJeep